 Remember this classic, guys? hehe

 The film also shows Randi’s life when he was a kid.
 Just like a typical kiddo, Randi was amazed by magic.
-It had his attention when a man made the woman float in air.
+It had his attention when a man made the woman float in the air.
 He joined the carnival and never went home.

 “When I introduced myself as a magician “Good evening my name is the great Randal!
 I’m a liar, cheater and a charlatan.
 I will lie to you but for purposes of entertainment only, of course.”

 For Randi, Houdini was an epitome of a great magician.
-I presumed every magicians kind of treated him as their saving grace.
+I presumed every magician kind of treated him as their saving grace.
 Houdini started out as a magician, escape artist, and debunker, and dedicated his life to keeping people from being duped.
-And there was a scene in the film where Randi also did the stunts on what Houdini was being famous of– being a great escape artist.
+And there was a scene in the film where Randi also did the stunts on what Houdini was famous for– being a great escape artist.
 A chapter in his life where he said this “If the man can make it, I could break it”